 St. Louis, MO 63130-4899

 Dual-degree JD/MSW students are required to complete 125 credits between both schools.
 The majority of the credits (77) must be law credits; the remaining credits (48) must be taken in social work.
-Overall, dual-degree students save themselves from having to complete 15 additional credits by doing the program.
-But this difference is even greater because students also get the benefit of credits transferring in to each degree requirement from the other school.
+Overall, dual-degree students save themselves from having to complete 15 additional credits by completing this program.
+An even greater benefit is that students are able to transfer credits from one school to fulfill the degree requirements of the other school.
 For example, 9 social work credits count toward the JD; 12 law credits count toward the MSW.
-Please visit our website for JD requirements.
+Please visit the School of Law website for the JD requirements.

 Total required for the JD/MSW degree: 125 credits